Table of Contents Hide

 - Medication(like antiepileptic drugs) during pregnancy increases the infant’s abnormality of the cleft palate and lip

 - Another possible risk of cleft palate and lip can be nutrient deficiency (for example, folic acid) in pregnant women.

-- Other factors for these defects are being in exposure to chemical substances during pregnancy.
+- Exposure to chemical substances during pregnancy.

-- Alcohol abuse, drug addiction and heavy smoking among pregnant women increase the risk of birth defects.
+- Alcohol abuse, drug addiction, and heavy smoking among pregnant women increase the risk of birth defects.